seed-run/homepage/index.md

       </div>
       <div class="point">
         <h6>Immutable artifacts</h6>
-        <p>Each successful commit will generate an immutable artifact that will be used to promote to all downstream stages.</p>
+        <p>Every successful commit generates an immutable artifact that will be used to promote to all downstream stages.</p>
         <a href="/docs/promoting-to-production.html">
           Learn more
           <i class="fa fa-angle-right" aria-hidden="true"></i>